 From Kiftsgate, you could either choose to drive or walk to the village of Mickleton – another Cotswolds lesser known idyllic location.
 We chose the ‘walk’ option which was roughly a 2.5 hour round walk.
 In Mickleton there is also a choice of pubs to end your final day in The Cotswolds with yet another 3 course delicious pub meal.

 Thanks so much for reading.
 I hope you’ve found this post helpful if you’re planning a trip to The Cotswolds, or just like looking at pretty pictures of the area!
+Remember to add on Castle Combe or Bradford on Avon and Lacock if you have more time.
 Stay safe and happy travelling.